TejaDroid/side_menu_scaffold/README.md

 # Side Menu Like Iphone in Flutter

-A new Flutter plugin Side Menu Scaffold is a Flutter library for implement side menu like iPhone default side menu.
+Flutter plugin allow you to implement side menu like iPhone default side menu.

 ## Preview Screen